 Let's face it, this blog was basically dead for quite a while.
 Real life got in the way of not only blogging, but gaming and general.
 The later only made the blogging matters worse, as I had less and less "material" I could blog about.
-This post is my own, personal rally to bring this blog back from the dead.
+This post is me saying that the blog will rise again...

 As any "bring back to life" media has taught us, even that the freshly risen body looks the same, it is not the same being as it used to.
 In the recent months my gaming habits changed.
 I moved away from Savage Worlds, and more into other types gaming: boardgames, less traditional RPGs and indie video games.
 This last topic culminated into me delving into video game development, which I document on another blog: Level 0 Game Developer.
 If you are interested in making video games, especially from a standpoint of someone who has next to no programming experience, you should check it out.

 If you were a reader of this blog in the past, I hope you will find the new content worthy of your time.
-You should be on the lookout for some new posts in the coming weeks.
+Sadly, it will be months before my life will allow me to get back to tabletop gaming.
 In the meantime, feel free to check out my other endeavor and tell me what you think.